CiscoSecurity/sxo-05-security-workflows/docs/workflows/0008-asa-aws-vpn.md

 ---

 ## Requirements
+* The following atomic actions must be imported before you can import this workflow:
+	* Webex Teams - Search for Room ([Github_Target_Atomics]({{ site.baseurl }}/default-repos))
+	* Webex Teams - Post Message to Room ([Github_Target_Atomics]({{ site.baseurl }}/default-repos))
 * A Cisco Adaptive Security Appliance (ASA)
 * An Amazon Web Services account with EC2 permissions
-* A Webex Teams bot token and room name to post messages to
+* (Optional) A Webex Teams bot token and room name to post messages to

 ---

 ## Workflow Steps
+1. Attempt to locate the Webex Teams room and get its ID
 1. SSH to the target ASA and get its VPN device load
 1. Check whether or not the load is 70% or more
 	* If the load is less than 70%, end the workflow
 	* If the load is 70% or more:
-		* Send an approval request to an administrator
+		* Create an approval task
 		* Post a message to Webex Teams indicating an approval is required
 		* When a response is received, continue
-		* If the request was denied, post a message in Webex Teams indicating the denial and end the workflow
-		* If the request was approved, deploy a new ASAv using the AWS EC2 API and post a confirmation in Webex Teams with the new public IP address
+		* If the request was approved, deploy a new ASAv using the AWS EC2 API and post a confirmation to Webex Teams with the new public IP address
+		* If the request was denied, post a message to Webex Teams indicating the denial
+		* If the request expired, post a message to Webex Teams indicating the request was not acted on

 ---

 ## Configuration
-* You'll need to provide the workflow a Webex Teams bot token and room name.
-You can do this by either:
-	* Setting the `Webex Teams Bot Token` and `Webex Teams Room Name` local variables; or
-	* Using the `Fetch Global Variables` group at the beginning of the workflow to set your local variables with the values of your global variables (this group is disabled by default)
 * If you want the workflow to run on a schedule, you need to create a **Schedule** and then add it as a **Trigger** within the workflow
 * Set the `SecureX Region` local variable (default: `us`)
 * Set the `Task Approver` local variable to the email address of the person who should approve requests from this workflow